Rob00t-unimi/Rob00t-unimi/README.md

-<h2 align="center">Hi, my name is Roberto and I'm currently pursuing a degree in Computer Science for Digital Communication with a Multimedia program at the University of Milan in Italy.</h2>
+<h2 align="center">Hi, my name is Roberto and I'm currently pursuing a degree in Computer Science for New Media Communication with a Multimedia program at the University of Milan in Italy.</h2>

 ###